 11 – Save money without trying with Plum

 Automating your savings is a great way to save without it impacting your bank balance too much.
 I have been using Plum to automatically take some money from my bank account and put into savings on a regular basis.
-It rarely takes more than £5 (how much it takes depends on how much I have available and my usual spending patterns).

 13 – Count your coins

 Your coin jar might have more money in it than you thought!

 You don't even need to pay Coinstar machines to sort your coins.

 You can bag them yourself to deposit into your bank, or some bank branches even have coin counting machines.

 Alternatively you can use them in self checkout tills to pay for your shopping.